lleiou/deep-learning-v2-pytorch/notes/notes/04_Introduction_to_PyTorch.md

 Now, open jupyter notebook and run `import torch` .

-above doesn't really work, what really work is creating a conda environment, please refer to `setup/environment.yml`, when you use it for the first time, create virtual environment first by running `bash ./setup/setup.sh` from the roor folder. in the future, activate `pytorch` virtual environment every time you need to work on the projects in this course.
+above doesn't really work, what really work is creating a conda environment, please refer to `setup/environment.yml`, when you use it for the first time, create virtual environment first by running `bash ./setup/setup.sh` from the root folder. in the future, activate `pytorch` virtual environment every time you need to work on the projects in this course.

 2. single layer neural networks [`torch.sum()`](https://pytorch.org/docs/stable/torch.html#torch.sum): returns sum of all elements in a tensor